sarahmbaka/Bootcamp_19/Day_3/README.md

 # Day_3 contains two functions

-1. A function  that counts the occurrences or characters in a word
+1. A function  that counts the occurrences or characters in a word.

 2. A function that return the maximum and minimum value in a list.

+3. A function that uses the Google weather and Geolocation api to return values.

 Running tests